RBEGamer/DBClock/README.md

 In my case i used a Arduino Mega, with more than one hardware serial interface.
 The desing is using `Serial2` for the clock drive and `Serial` to communicate with the PC or ESP8266 for NTP Sync.
+By using a RTC like the `DS3231` in combination with the `ESP8266` for NTP sync, you get a very stable self syncing clock!
+The the `src` directory for the Arduino and `ESP866` sources.